 - a frame of reference for dealing with business and legal interests in a transnational setting

 View an online LL.M. for Foreign Law School Graduates Admissions Brochure

 Admission CriteriaAn applicant for admission to the LL.M.
 Degree For Foreign Law School Graduates must be a graduate of a recognized foreign law school.
 The applicant's undergraduate record must demonstrate scholarly legal aptitude.
 An applicant for whom English is a second language must present evidence of a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 U.S. trained law students may not apply to this degree program.

-An applicant must include with the application: a short curriculum vitae; evidence of proficiency in English (normally a TOEFL or IELTS score); a certified transcript in English of grades received in law school; letters of recommendation in English (or translated into English) from the dean of the applicant's law school and from a law professor; evidence of financial ability to pay tuition, fees, and all other expenses during the applicant's stay in the United States; and a recent head and shoulders photograph of the applicant.
+An applicant must include with the application: a short curriculum vitae; evidence of proficiency in English (normally a TOEFL or IELTS score); a certified transcript in English of grades received in law school; two letters of recommendation in English (or translated into English); evidence of financial ability to pay tuition, fees, and all other expenses during the applicant's stay in the United States; and a recent head and shoulders photograph of the applicant.

 For information on how to apply to the LL.M. program click here.